SFTtech/wirespider/README.md

 * Distribute routes to all clients
 * RFC 5780 NAT detection
 * NAT hole punching or relay over other nodes when not possible
+* detect other nodes in the same network

 ## How to run the client